MPL 45x25x10 / N38 - neodymium magnet

 Physical properties of sintered neodymium magnets Nd2Fe14B

-Contact Surface: Due to their flat shape, disc magnets provide a significant contact surface with other elements, which can be beneficial in applications needing a stronger magnetic connection.
+Contact Surface: Thanks to their flat shape, disc magnets provide a larger contact surface with adjoining parts, which is beneficial in applications needing a stronger magnetic connection.

-Applications in Technology: These magnets are often employed in different devices, like sensors, stepper motors, or speakers, where a flat shape is essential for their operation.
+Applications in Technology: They are often employed in many devices, such as sensors, stepper motors, or speakers, where a thin and wide shape is essential for their operation.

-Mounting: The flat form's flat shape facilitates mounting, especially when it's necessary to adhere the magnet to another surface.
+Mounting: Their flat shape facilitates mounting, especially when you need to adhere the magnet to a surface.

-Design Flexibility: The disc shape of the magnets gives designers with greater flexibility in placing them in constructions, which can be more difficult with magnets of more complex shapes.
+Design Flexibility: The flat shape of the magnets gives designers with greater flexibility in placing them in constructions, which can be more difficult with magnets of more complex shapes.

-Stability: In certain applications, the flat base of a disc magnet can offer better stability, reducing the risk of shifting or rotating.
-Nevertheless, one should bear in mind that the optimal shape of a magnet depends on the specific project and requirements.
+Stability: In some applications, the flat base of a disc magnet can provide better stability, minimizing the risk of sliding or rotating.
+It should be noted that the optimal shape of a magnet depends on the specific application and requirements.
 In some cases, other shapes, such as cylindrical or spherical, might be more suitable.

 Advantages and disadvantages of neodymium magnets NdFeB.